lgvo/frontend-nanodegree-mobile-portfolio/README.md

 ### Minified Resources

-All minified resources will be at the folder opmitized.
+All minified resources will be at the folder optimized.
 Every build (grunt default) will replace (or create if no one exists) with new changes.

 ## Required tools